 Following rules are used by the UE to limit needed measurements:

-- If the measurements are performed using RSS as specified in [10] and the serving cell fulfils Srxlev > SIntraSearchP, the UE may choose not to perform intra-frequency measurements.
+- If the measurements are performed using RSS as specified in [10] and the serving cell fulfils Srxlev > SIntraSearchP,

+- If distanceThresh and referenceLocation are broadcasted in SIB31, and if UE supports location-based measurement initiation and has obtained its location information:

+If referenceLocation is fixedCell, the referenceLocation is used as serving cell reference location.
+If referenceLocation is movingCell UE derives the serving reference location based on ephemeris, epochTime and referenceLocation and its current location.

+If the distance between UE and the serving cell reference location is shorter than distanceThresh the UE may choose not to perform intra-frequency measurements.

+Else, the UE shall perform intra-frequency measurements.

+- Else, the UE may choose not to perform intra-frequency measurements.

 - Else if the serving cell fulfils Srxlev > SIntraSearchP and Squal > SIntraSearchQ, the UE may choose not to perform intra-frequency measurements.